 All citizens deserve a voice and representation.
 And all lawyers have an obligation to assist people and organizations that otherwise would have no access to the justice system.

 We have embraced the American Bar Association’s challenge to law firms to commit three percent of their total firmwide billable hours to pro bono work, and we encourage our attorneys to contribute a significant percentage of their hours to pro bono work each year.
-In 2010 our attorneys, paraprofessionals, and staff devoted a great deal of time to such projects, including 20,768 attorney hours, at a value of almost $7.3 million.
+In 2012 our attorneys and paralegals devoted over 17,000 hours on such projects.

 Our attorneys have a broad range of interests and political philosophies, and they are free to pursue their diverse interests within the guidelines of our pro bono program.
 These projects are often emotionally demanding and may even involve unpopular causes or clients.
 But they’re always rewarding.